 Move up the metrics value chain

-Sadly, despite social media no longer being new, our industry still has an unhealthy culture of chasing things like shares and engagement instead of actual outcomes that will affect their business.
-Many teams have social media managers who care more about “going viral” or creating edgy memes over actually building a reputation or (god forbid) making sales/conversions.
-And, that’s not to say more shares and engagement aren’t a good thing.
-They’re one of the magical parts about social: instant feedback.
+Despite social media no longer being new, our industry and the world at large still have an unhealthy culture of chasing shares and engagement (virality) instead of actual outcomes that will affect their business.
+That’s not to say more shares and engagement aren’t a good thing.
+They speak to your success creating ideas and experiences that resonate with people.
+That’s one of the magical parts about social: instant feedback.
 You know almost immediately if what you did resonated or fell flat.
-They also speak to your success creating content and experiences that resonate with people, but are always indicator KPIs: directionally useful for us to understand how we are doing nurturing our communities.
-Your marketing team should geek out over them.
-They should not be on page 1 of an update presented to executives, but in an appendix.

-I just said this but now I want you to say it with me once more so it’s a mantra: shares and engagement of content are key performance indicators (KPIs) of success, not the goal in and of itself.
-I doubt most businesses participate in social with the explicit objective of generating more shares, but instead are hoping to use social to improve customer service, grow the brand reputation, raise awareness, connect with/nurture fans and ultimately, yes, impact their bottom line.
-This is why we exist in the first place as marketers.
+But, shares and engagement are key performance indicators (KPIs) of success, not the goal in and of itself, but an indicator metric.
+I doubt most businesses participate in social with the explicit objective of generating more shares, but instead are hoping to use social to improve customer service, raise awareness and impact their bottom line.
+If that’s not the case at your brand, you’re in trouble.

-Unless you are one of the rare people who actually work for a social media platform (who do have engagement as end goals) this is not your reason for being.
+Look, unless you are one of the rare people who actually work for a social media platform, this is not your reason for being.
 Yet what I’ve seen in my experiences is that marketers start with a legitimate business goal, but along the line they get addicted to engagement – more KPIs, more followers, more shares, and lose sight of the whole reason for being involved.
-It ends up being a dragon chase situation.
+Chasing the engagement dragon to feel good in meetings and performance review is an easy and short term fix, instead of working on the hard things that might frequently go unseen but legitimately improve the bottom line.
+It’s partially the fault that attribution is difficult (frequently impossible).
+But this is still not an excuse…

 So what is an outcome metric of social?
 Not shares, but instead a real world objective that is your desired return.
-It could be more organic inquiries, ecommerce sales, speaking opportunities, advertising revenue, PR, etc (pending on your business), but it is a tangible outcome you want your efforts to result in.
+It could be more organic inquiries, clients, speaking opportunities, advertising revenue, PR, etc (pending on your business), but it is a tangible outcome you want your efforts to result in.
 It’s something that should be understood by your CEO in addition to your marketing team.
-No fancy jargon or platform metrics required.
 There shouldn’t have to be any detailed education to explain why this is good.
-Also as a note, social of course is not direct marketing, the ways you achieve bottom of funnel outcomes are very different than traditional advertising and require a thoughtful strategy and approach.
+Also as a note, social of course is not direct marketing, the ways you achieve hard outcomes are very different than traditional advertising and require a thoughtful strategy and approach.
+It also requires you to create a “good enough” attribution models everyone agrees on and is educated to understand.

-So don’t stress too much about “going viral” like the infamous Oreo super bowl Tweet.
-Work instead to improve your marketing and communications strategies to fit the modern marketing mix, and I bet social KPIs take care of themselves.
-They will all grow as a proxy of product and marketing done right.
+So don’t stress too much about “going viral.”
+Work instead to improve your marketing and communications strategies to fit the modern marketing mix, and I bet if you do things right social KPIs take care of themselves.